 A collaboration, not a lecture.

-How quickly should it click?
+How fast should it click?